AlgoMaster Logo

 Code

-This approach works but wastes ~4MB of memory even if we only store a handful of entries, and it doesn't generalize to larger key ranges.
-What if we used a smaller array and a hash function to map keys into it?
+This wastes about 4MB of memory even when only a handful of entries are stored, and it does not generalize to larger or unbounded key ranges.
+The next approach uses a smaller array plus a hash function to map keys into it.

 Approach 2: Array of Linked Lists (Chaining)